 Time is of the essence

-The most vital aspect for a LPA is to ensure it is done early enough, before any possible signs of incapacity - if there are signs lasting power of attorneyof incapacity the LPA can be disputed.
+The most vital aspect for a LPA is to ensure it is done early enough, before any possible signs of incapacity - if there are signs of incapacity the LPA can be disputed.
 Ensuring capacity can help you and your client in a number of areas for any financial and welfare decisions that may need to be made.

 Providing an LPA service to your clients could be vital for the future protection of both their health and their wealth, if they lose capacity then being assured of having someone in place to help make the big decisions can be beneficial for the client and their family.